 We established a clinical quality register in 2006 and register data on all patients diagnosed with aSAH or treated for unruptured intracranial aneurysms.
 In 2020, a revised version was implemented and we retrospectively reviewed EHRs and completed data registration.
-The register is approved by the institutional data protection officer (file no. 00001/07) and the Regional Committee for Medical and Health Research Ethics North (file no. 72/2005), and does not require informed consent.
+The register is approved by the institutional data protection officer (file nr.
+00001/07) and the Regional Committee for Medical and Health Research Ethics North (file nr.
+72/2005), and does not require informed consent.

-Identification of cases for the retrospective completion was based on a search in the EHR for the International Classification of Diseases, Tenth Revision (ICD-10) code for subarachnoid hemorrhage (I60), the Nordic Medico-Statistical Committee Classification of Surgical Procedures codes for surgical or endovascular treatment of an intracranial aneurysm (codes AAC00, AAC05, AAC10, AAC15, AAC99, AAW97B, AAY00B, AAY20B, AAY30B, AAQ61B), and the Norwegian Classification of Radiological Procedures codes for endovascular treatment of intracranial aneurysms (codes AAL00 and AAL99).
+Identification of cases for the retrospective completion was based on a search in the EHR for the International Classification of Diseases, Tenth Revision code for subarachnoid hemorrhage (I60), the NOMESKO Classification of Surgical Procedures codes for surgical or endovascular treatment of an intracranial aneurysm (codes AAC00, AAC05, AAC10, AAC15, AAC99, AAW97B, AAY00B, AAY20B, AAY30B, AAQ61B) and the Norwegian Classification of Radiological Procedures codes for endovascular treatment of intracranial aneurysms (codes AAL00 and AAL99).
 Case ascertainment was done by analyzing EHRs and image findings.
-Registration required confirmation of aSAH with CTA, digital subtraction angiography, magnetic resonance angiography, or intraoperatively.
-Cases with nonaneurysmal SAH attributable to arteriovenous malformations, perimesencephalic bleeding, or trauma are not registered.
+Registration required confirmation of aSAH with CTA, DSA, MR angiography (MRA) or intraoperatively.
+Cases with non-aneurysmal SAH due to arteriovenous malformations, perimesencephalic bleeding or trauma are not registered.